Math Placement Assessment FAQs

 What is the format of the questions on ALEKS?

-ALEKS is not a multiple-choice Placement Assessment.
-It is open-response and requires you to work out solutions with a paper and pencil, then enter them into ALEKS.
+ALEKS is not a multiple-choice assessment.
+It is open-response and requires you to work out solutions with paper and pencil, then enter your answers into ALEKS.
 Be sure to have scratch paper with you.

 May I use a calculator while using ALEKS?